droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/alert.h - See the CPP file. [*Removed in 0.13*](https://github.com/bitcoin/bitcoin/pull/7692).

-./src/amount.cpp - Some basic amount (CAmount, or int64_t) definitions, and a type-safe wrapper class for fee rates (CFeeRate). [*Moved to ./src/policy/feerate.cpp in 0.15*](https://github.com/bitcoin/bitcoin/pull/9279).
+./src/amount.cpp - Some basic amount (CAmount, or int64\_t) definitions, and a type-safe wrapper class for fee rates (CFeeRate). [*Moved to ./src/policy/feerate.cpp in 0.15*](https://github.com/bitcoin/bitcoin/pull/9279).

 ./src/amount.h - See the CPP file.
 Includes a bit of consensus-critical code.

-./src/arith_uint256.cpp - Code for handling unsigned 256-bit big integers (arith_uint256). *[Added in 0.11](https://github.com/bitcoin/bitcoin/pull/5490)*.
+./src/arith\_uint256.cpp - Code for handling unsigned 256-bit big integers (arith\_uint256). *[Added in 0.11](https://github.com/bitcoin/bitcoin/pull/5490)*.
 Note that this is, in large part, a copy of the original code from ./src/uint256.cpp, which was meant primarily for things like proof-of-work functionality.
-However, [the arith_uint256 version is meant only to perform arithmetic functions](https://github.com/bitcoin/bitcoin/pull/5478#issuecomment-67158692); the underlying contents are not to be directly accessed.
+However, [the arith\_uint256 version is meant only to perform arithmetic functions](https://github.com/bitcoin/bitcoin/pull/5478#issuecomment-67158692); the underlying contents are not to be directly accessed.
 This is because the arithmetic is required to be compatible with both little and big endian.
 [Anybody needing direct access to the underlying "blobs" should use the original uint256 class](https://github.com/bitcoin/bitcoin/pull/5490/commits/bfc6070342b9f43bcf125526e6a3c8ed34e29a71), as the arithmetic classes are not to have their underlying memory directly accessed.
 The arithmetic objects also can't be serialized, unlike the blobs objects.

-./src/arith_uint256.h - See the CPP file. *[Added in 0.11](https://github.com/bitcoin/bitcoin/pull/5490)*.
+./src/arith\_uint256.h - See the CPP file. [*Added in 0.11*](https://github.com/bitcoin/bitcoin/pull/5490).

 ./src/base58.cpp - Base58 support code, including CBitcoinAddress and CSecret, along with a derived (from CBase58Data) external class (CBitcoinExtKey) that, when typedef’d, is used for external, Base58-encoded private (CBitcoinExtKeyBase) and public (CBitcoinExtPubKeyBase) keys.

 ./src/base58.h - See the CPP file.

+./src/bech32.cpp - Code for supporting [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki), aka Base32 address formatting for SegWit outputs, aka "Bech32". [*Added in 0.16*](https://github.com/bitcoin/bitcoin/pull/11167).

+./src/bech32.h - See the CPP file. [*Added in 0.16*](https://github.com/bitcoin/bitcoin/pull/11167).

 ./src/bignum.h - C++ wrapper around OpenSSL's BIGNUM class (CBigNum).
-Was used when Core had OpenSSL dependencies in things like the scripting system. [*Moved to ./src/test/bignum.h in 0.11*](https://github.com/bitcoin/bitcoin/pull/4160) because only ./src/test/scriptnum_tests.cpp still required the CBigNum class.
+Was used when Core had OpenSSL dependencies in things like the scripting system. [*Moved to ./src/test/bignum.h in 0.11*](https://github.com/bitcoin/bitcoin/pull/4160) because only ./src/test/scriptnum\_tests.cpp still required the CBigNum class.

 ./src/bitcoin-cli.cpp - Binary used to communicate with / send commands to *bitcoind*.